Yukun-Guo/Tangram-layout/README.md

 ## use `Tangram-layout` in your project

-### 1. Copy the src/components/`tangram-layout` folder to your project, create `plugins` folder in your project. these two folders must be in the same level
+### 1. Copy the src/components/`tangram-layout` folder to your project, and create `plugins` folder.
+These two folders must be in the same level

 ### 2. Put the components you want to show in the `plugins` folder, and create a `tangram.plugin.config.json` file to register the components.
 Each component must store in a folder